-Before connecting water line to dispenser, flush several gallons of water through a newly fabricated line to remove any debris.
-Additionally, installing a shutoff valve near the connection will be helpful if the dispenser needs to be removed.
-Connect water line adapter to the bulkhead fitting labeled "H2O" on the back of the dispenser.
+Connect water line adapter to the bulkhead fitting labeled "WATER" or "H2O" on the back of the dispenser.
 The water supply line connected to the bulkhead fitting should be a minimum 3/8" ID or larger if required by local codes.
+Before installing, flush several gallons of water through a newly fabricated line to remove any debris.
+Installing a shutoff valve near the connection will be helpful when removing the dispenser.